Complete Golf Store Business Logo

 What Is the Perfect Golf Swing?

 Make sure that you stand with your feet apart (width of shoulders) while keeping your back straight.
 The weight should be placed on the inside of the feet at this point.
 For a stable hold of the club, you can also bend your knees slightly.
 This also helps improve your posture and prevents straining your back.
-With this, your grip on the golf club also gets better.
+With this, your grip on the club also gets better.

 Do not worry if you still have trouble understanding what is being discussed here!
 We will be covering everything in more detail in the upcoming sections.